brasendawson/photo-showcase-api/readme.md

         "date": "2023-12-01",
         "time": "15:30",
         "location": "Central Park",
-        "additionalDetails": "I'll be your photographer for this session.", "status": "confirmed",
+        "additionalDetails": "Looking for wedding photography for 3 hours\n\nPhotographer note: I'll be your photographer for this session.", "status": "confirmed",
         "clientId": 3,
         "photographerId": 2,